ml-tooling/lazydocs/CONTRIBUTING.md

 act -b -s VERSION="<MAJOR.MINOR.PATCH>" -j release
 ```

 In case you also want to automatically create a valid Github release, you also need to provide a valid `GITHUB_TOKEN` as a secret (`-s GITHUB_TOKEN=<token>`).
+Please refer to the next section for information on how to finish and publish the release.

 ##### Via Github Actions

 To trigger our release pipeline from Github UI, you can either close a milestone that has a valid version name (`vMAJOR.MINOR.PATCH`) or execute the release pipeline manually via the `workflow_dispatch` UI in the Action Tab (`Actions -> release-pipeline -> Run Workflow`).
-The release pipeline will automatically create a PR for the new version as well as a Github draft release.
-To finish the release, you need to merge the release PR into `main`, adapt the changelog in the draft release in the release section on Github, and, finally, publish the release.
+The release pipeline will automatically create a pull request for the new version as well as a draft release on Github.

+After successful execution of the release pipeline, the following steps are required to finish the release:

+1. Merge the release PR into `main`.
+Preferably via merge commit to keep the version tag in the `main` branch.
+We suggest to use the following message for the merge commit: `Finalize release for version <VERSION> (#<PR>)`.
+2. Adapt the changelog of the draft release on Github (in the release section).
+Mention all other changes that are not covered by pull requests.
+3. Publish the release.

+##### Resolve an unsuccessful release

+In case the release pipeline fails at any step, we suggest to fix the problem based on the release pipeline logs and create a new release with an incremented `patch` version.
+To clean up the unsuccessful release, make sure to delete the following artifacts (if they exist): the release branch, the release PR, the version tag, the draft release, and any release artifact that was already published (e.g. on DockerHub, NPM or PyPi).

 ### Commit messages guidelines